-Brex changes credit limits to $0 when account activity suggests a customer is likely to be unable to repay its balance.
-Additionally Brex can change your credit limit to $0 at our sole discretion based on violations of our platform agreement, a Terms of Service violation, or due to our determination of risk.
-Below are examples of scenarios that might lead to a $0 credit limit.
+Brex changes credit limits to $0 when account activity suggests that you may become unable to repay the balance.
+Additionally, Brex can change your credit limit to $0 at our sole discretion based on violations of our platform agreement, a Terms of Service violation, or our determination of risk.
+Below are examples of scenarios that might result in a $0 credit limit.

-- Note that banks sometimes make changes to their products or the way that they send data to third party softwares like Finicity and Plaid.
-These changes may cause the bank account connection that Brex maintains to be “stale,” even if you have recently established the connection.
-In these instances you may need to reconnect your bank connections on your Brex dashboard.
+Note: Banks sometimes make changes to their products or the way that they send data to third-party softwares like Finicity and Plaid, which can cause staleness even if you have recently established the connection.

-- Brex generally requires its customers to maintain a cash balance of at least $25,000 to maintain any credit limit.
+Brex generally requires its customers to maintain a cash balance of at least $25,000 to maintain any credit limit.
 This minimum requirement is assessed on a case-by-case basis depending on our determination of risk, and may be adjusted at our sole discretion.

-- For customers who on the grandfathered net 60-day statements product, in addition to the minimum cash balance, also require a minimum of $50,000 net monthly revenue.
-Brex calculates net revenue as: gross sales minus discounts, taxes, fees, and shipping costs.
+For customers on the grandfathered net 60-day statements product, in addition to the minimum cash balance, we also require a minimum of $50,000 in net monthly revenue.
+Brex calculates net revenue as: Gross sales minus discounts, taxes, fees, and shipping costs.

-- There are many reasons for failed payments and a number of ways to resolve them and restore your credit limit.
-If at any point you fail a payment with Brex, you will receive an email notification prompting action to help correct the issue.
+There are many reasons for failed payments and ways to restore your credit limit.
+If at any point your payment to Brex for your account balance fails, we'll email you with a prompt to correct the issue.
+Common issues include:

-- The most common reason for a failed payment is insufficient funds in your external payment account.
-This is often caused by designating the incorrect bank account for payment or by failing to update your Brex payment methods if you switch bank accounts or banking institutions.
-Whenever you switch bank accounts, be sure to go to Settings in your dashboard and update the Autopay section to the correct bank to avoid failed payments.
+- Insufficient funds in your external payment account: This is often caused by designating the incorrect bank account for payment or failing to update your payment method if you switch bank accounts or institutions.
+In this case, please go to Settings in your dashboard and update Autopay to the correct bank.

-- The second most common reason for a failed payment is due to a mistakenly blocked payment that does not comply with the authorization you give Brex to debit funds from your account automatically under the Platform Agreement.
-If you have any ACH blocks set on your account, you will need to ensure Brex has been added to your bank’s whitelist to avoid any credit limit reductions or service disruption
+- Mistakenly blocked payment: This can happen when a payment from your external bank does not comply with the authorization you give Brex to automatically debit funds from your account (under the Platform Agreement).
+If you have any ACH blocks set up, you will need to ensure Brex has been added to your bank’s whitelist to avoid any credit limit reductions or service disruption.

 Credit limits are calculated in part by Brex’s ongoing account-specific determination of risk.
 These credit limits are subject to change at any time at our sole discretion in accordance with our rights outlined in the Platform Agreement.